Privacy Features in Google Analytics 4 Properties

 Property Privacy Features

-Both UA and GA4 have the same property privacy features, meaning that you can control how data is used by each property in your Google Analytics account.
+GA4 offers the same property-level privacy features as what was available in Universal Analytics, meaning that you can control how data is used by each property in your Google Analytics account.
 In addition to the data retention settings noted above, property-level privacy features give you more granular control over how you collect data.

 Enable Google Signals Data Collection

 With Google Signals activated, Google Analytics will associate the data it collects from your website and mobile apps with information from accounts of signed-in users who have allowed Ads Personalization.
 We’ve already remarked on how Google Signals puts control of user data in the hands of the user.

 When ads personalization is allowed at the property level, by default it will be allowed in 306 out of 306 regions.

 You can control this permission on a region-by-region basis.
 By "region" in this instance, Google generally refers to setting country-level permissions; for the United States, you also can toggle ad personalization settings by state.

 Put another way, GA4 offers the features you need to remain compliant with privacy and cookie legislation on a region-by-region basis.

 To protect user privacy, Google's policies prohibit Personally Identifiable Information (PII) to be sent to their systems.